 5.)
 Reward Yourself

 When a task is completed, it’s key to reward yourself.
-Such rewards are not only a motivation tool, but can help in the completion of future tasks.
+Rewards are a motivational tool and will help you complete future tasks.

 How you reward yourself is ultimately up to you.
 But we recommend allowing bigger rewards for bigger tasks.

-For example, cleaning your kitchen won’t take too much time and therefore, requires a small reward.
-This may include a tasty treat or spending an hour with your favorite video game.
+For example, cleaning your kitchen won’t take too much time.
+Therefore, it requires a small reward.
+This may include a tasty treat or an hour with your favorite video game.

 6.)
 Make Tasks Fun

-People with ADHD are always seeking out stimulation. ⁸ This is one of the reasons many day-to-day tasks feel so mundane – they don’t stimulate the brain enough.
+People with ADHD always seek out stimulation. ⁸ This is one of the reasons many daily tasks feel so mundane – they don’t stimulate the brain enough.
 However, that’s not to say they can’t.

-When you go about completing tasks, you can trick the brain into thinking you’re having a good time.
+When you complete tasks, you can trick the brain into thinking you’re having a good time.
 The easiest way to do this is by being playful with each task.

-For example, let’s say it takes you about 2 hours to clean your kitchen.
-The next time you go about this task, you can attempt to beat that record.
+For example, if it takes you about two hours to clean your kitchen, the next time you go about this task, you can attempt to beat that record.

-Through this playfulness, you’re still fighting an uphill battle.
+Through this playfulness, you still fight an uphill battle.
 But each step will come with just a little more ease.

 Final Word

-ADHD paralysis can be detrimental to day-to-day life.
-It can prevent your from accomplishing your goals and making you feel stuck in your current life position.
+ADHD paralysis can be detrimental to daily life.
+It can prevent you from accomplishing your goals and make you feel stuck in your current position.

-However, no matter how stuck you feel, there are ways out of it.
+However, no matter how stuck you feel, there are ways out.
 By breaking down tasks and taking everything one step at a time, you’ll eventually come to those larger goals.

 Leave a Reply